FarronF/limerick-council-meetings/meetings/2020/01/20-Monthly Meeting of Metropolitan District of Limerick/Minutes -  Monthly Meeting of Metropolitan District of Limerick - 16th December 2019.md

 capacity for a communal living environment.
 However, the Drop In Centre is

 currently operating extended day service into the evening.
-Further Day Services are--- 6
+Further Day Services are
+---
+6

 available in terms of the HSE Health Supports e.g. GP, Addiction Support, PHN,